csolem/netex-cen-git-workflow/PITCHME.md

 * Easier to review
 * Easier to see the difference with `git diff`
 * Easier to revert (if required)
-* It is easier to accept one feature without lots of other stuff
+* It is easier to accept one feature without other non relevant changes

 ---

 ## Guidelines #2
-* When creating a new feature branch, make sure it's created from the latests changes in NeTEx CEN master repository
+* When creating a new feature branch, make sure it's created from the latests changes in the NeTEx CEN master repository
 * Keep the feature branch updated when working on it to detect and handle conflicts at an early stage
 * Clear and descriptive commit messages makes it easier to understand why something was changed
 * Validate all pull requests (already available in the CEN repo)